-Developing a social media following won’t directly impact your organic search rankings, but it can make a positive difference indirectly.
+Developing a social media following won’t directly impact or drive organic search traffic and rankings, but it can make a positive difference indirectly.

 Through brand recognition, when people see your tweets or notice other users sharing your content, it can get more people searching for you in Google.